Let’s take a look at the two healthcare apps we built:

 - remember about the empty-state screens and make them as informative as possible

-- minimize the input required from users with default placeholders for fields; adjust keyboard depending on the type of field the user needs to fill
+- minimize the input required from users with default placeholders for fields; adjust the keyboard depending on the type of field the user needs to fill

 - keep all critical notifications in a separate window; users should not lose notifications (even after they discard a notification from outside the app)

-- go to the accessibility settings, turn on different options and see what your app looks like to understand how you can adjust it to provide a more inclusive experience for your audience
+- go to the accessibility settings, turn on different options, and see what your app looks like to understand how you can adjust it to provide a more inclusive experience for your audience

 - use native development tools from Apple and Google to get fine-grained controls over accessibility options unattainable with cross-platform development frameworks